microsoft/coyote/docs/index.md

 expensive to start over.
 Instead Coyote can be adopted gradually, adding more and more structure around your _Coyote-aware_ code.
 The more of this structure you add the more benefit you get from Coyote, but it is certainly not an all or nothing proposition.

+For advanced users, Coyote also provides a powerful in-memory actor and state machine programming model that allows you to build reliable concurrent systems.
+This programming models offers convenient ways to program at a high-level of abstraction.
+Coyote actors are built using asynchronous C# APIs, supported by a lightweight runtime, making it easy to program efficient non-blocking code.

 So Coyote brings together elements of design, development and testing into an integrated package that works really well in the real world.
 See our [case